-Slack empowers the worst behaviors of agitated companies.
-(Here’s the simple explanation why lots of companies use Slack.)
+Slack empowers the worst behaviors of humans at agitated companies.

 Communication tools fall on a spectrum of Asynchronous-to-Synchronous.
 Each has its purpose.
 Slack’s tools are primarily built to interrupt you and force real-time communication with you.
 This can serve a wonderful business purpose, as I’ll share below.
 For most, though, it’s a business-killer, and CEOs, CMOs, and anyone else connected to the business bottom line should beware!

 With Slack as a backdrop, your team will interrupt each other to the point of no return, focusing everybody on the brushfires while the forest fire burns nextdoor, unnoticed.
 The real-time chat interruptions also multiply the damage inflicted by business owners on their own strategy!

 When a coder or website developer is interrupted, it costs you productivity/money.

 Interruptions hurt craftspeople & artists the most – the very people who do the profitable work of your business.
 It also hurts the businesspeople in our organizations – the ones who are trying to move the needle on the business!